An EZ-structure for the mapping class group: A small boundary for

-There is a coarsely well defined map which maps a hyperbolic surface to a systole, that is, a closed non-contractible curve of minimal length.
-Coarsely well defined means that the map depends on choices, but the images of a surface $X$ for any two choices of such a map are of distance at most two.
+There is a coarsely well defined map which maps a marked hyperbolic metric to a closed non-contractible curve of minimal length.
+Coarsely well defined means that the map depends on choices, but the images of a point $X\in {\cal T}(S)$ for any two choices of such a map are of distance at most two.